picking wasabi leaves and stems

 The amazing fact about Wasabi is that it has bacterial properties and is extremely rich in antioxidants that can help boost the body’s immune system by removing harmful toxins.

 The origins of this herb are found in the mountain streams of the Shizuoka Prefecture of Japan.
 It flourishes when its roots are in flowing sparkling water from the snow slopes of Mount Fuji, known to be Japan’s most sacred mountain.
-Indeed, wasabi cultivation can be traced back to the ancient Japanese who were consuming the wasabi plant around 14,000 BC.
+Indeed, wasabi cultivation can be traced back to the ancient Japanese, who consumed the wasabi plant around 14,000 BC.

-Today, Wasabi is mostly grown in Japan, where it has become famous through its association with sushi.
+Today, wasabi is mostly grown in Japan, where it has become famous for its association with sushi.
 However, Wasabi has interesting botany and is known as wasabia japonica, a member of the Brassica family.
 Other members of this family are horseradish, mustard and cabbage.

-The most valuable part of the wasabi plant is the rhizome: this is a swollen stem.
-This stem grows above the ground and takes over 2 years to mature.
+The most valuable part of the wasabi plant is the rhizome, a swollen stem that grows above the ground and takes over two years to mature.

 Wasabi Rhizomes – King of the Herbs

-Freshly grated Wasabi can be a valuable addition to various recipes and other foodstuffs, including ice cream and vodka.
+Freshly grated Wasabi can be valuable to various recipes and other foodstuffs, including ice cream and vodka.
 The rhizome can be freshly grated into a wasabi paste and used to suit your cuisine.
-At Wasabi Crop we have mastered the cultivation of real Wasabi whereas there is currently a vast amount of fake Wasabi sold in supermarkets and restaurants.
-Fresh Wasabi has an intense, hot flavour which is different from chilli and produces a wasabi kick which results in a zingy and refreshing hot flavour on the tongue.
+At Wasabi Crop, we have mastered the cultivation of real Wasabi, whereas there is currently a vast amount of fake Wasabi sold in supermarkets and restaurants.
+Fresh Wasabi has an intense, hot flavour, which is different from chilli and produces a wasabi kick, which results in a zingy and refreshing hot flavour on the tongue.

 Wasabia japonica is known as the King of the Herbs.
 This medicinal plant conveys many health benefits due to its allyl isothiocyanate, which is released during the grating process—this natural compound has antibacterial, antimicrobial and antiparasitic properties.

-In addition, Wasabi is a good source of dietary fibre, vitamin C and vitamin B6 and calcium, magnesium, potassium and manganese.
-At Wasabi Crop, you can buy the wasabi plant, including rhizomes, leaves and stems including edible wasabi flowers.
+In addition, wasabi is a good source of dietary fibre, vitamin C and vitamin B6, as well as calcium, magnesium, potassium, and manganese.
+At Wasabi Crop, you can buy the wasabi plant, including rhizomes, leaves, stems, and edible wasabi flowers.

 If you are interested, you can listen to Wasabi Crop talking about growing Wasabi on the island of Ireland when they appeared on the Ray D’Arcy radio show.